-The Department of Educational Psychology (EPSY) encompasses students, faculty, and staff whose scholarship and interests center on the many distinct aspects of academics, teaching, and classroom education.
-EPSY's mission is to create experiences that advance teaching, research, grantsmanship, and service through the application of knowledge in the preparation and development of quality researchers and educators.
+The Department of Educational Psychology (EPSY) encompasses students, faculty, and staff whose scholarship and interests center on the many different aspects of academics, teaching, and classroom education EPSY's mission is to create experiences that advance teaching, research, grantsmanship, and service through the application of knowledge in the preparation and development of quality researchers and educators.
 EPSY places high value on collaboration, diversity, critical thinking, creativity, democratic governance, and global leadership.

-The Graduate Student Handbook is an informational guide for potential and current students in EPSY at Texas A&M University.
+The Graduate Student Handbook is an informational guide for potential and current students in the EPSY at Texas A&M University.
 The handbook should serve as a supplement to the Texas A&M University Graduate Catalog and to the Texas A&M University Student Rules, that contain the policies of the Graduate and Professional School (GPS) and those of the university.

 At the graduate level, the Department of Educational Psychology offers the Master of Education (online and traditional), Master of Science, and Doctor of Philosophy degrees.
 The diploma and transcript will only list your official degree title and Texas Higher Coordinating Board approved degree programs.
 The academic program area and area of emphasis of student studies are not denoted on any official documentation.
-Graduate students can apply and study in one of the following Academic Program Areas: Bilingual Education (BIED), Counseling Psychology (CPSY), Learning Sciences (LS), Research, Measurement, & Statistics (RMS), School Psychology (SPSY), or Special Education (SPED).
+Graduate students have the opportunity to apply and study in one of the following Academic Program Areas: Bilingual Education (BIED), Counseling Psychology (CPSY), Learning Sciences (LS), Research, Measurement, & Statistics (RMS), School Psychology (SPSY), or Special Education (SPED).

 In addition to its graduate programs, the department offers undergraduate courses designed to assist prospective educators and other students to understand creativity, bilingual education, human learning and development, special education, and statistics.
-These courses are taken by students who are majoring in various fields of study other than educational psychology, students who are minoring in Creativity Studies, students who are majoring in Childhood Professional Services, or who require these courses for teacher certification with the Texas Education Agency or similar agencies in other states.
+These courses are taken by students who are majoring in various fields of study other than educational psychology, students who are minoring in Creativity Studies, students who are majoring in Creativity Studies, students who are majoring in Creativity Studies, students who are majoring in Creativity of the taken certification with the Texas Education Agency or similar agencies in other states.

 One of the four departments in the School of Education and Human Development, EPSY, is currently home to over 300 undergraduate students, 400 graduate students, 49 faculty members and 32 staff members.
 EPSY administrative offices are located on the 8th floor, and faculty offices are in Harrington Tower.
-The EPSY Graduate Advising Office is currently located in Harrington Tower, 7th floor.
+The EPSY Graduate Advising Office is currently located in in Harrington Tower, 7th floor.